 Ripple and the SEC

-Since late 2020, Ripple Labs, the creators of the XRP token, has been locked in a legal battle with the United States Securities and Exchange Commission.
+Since late 2020, Ripple Labs, which uses the XRP token in its products, has been locked in a legal battle with the United States Securities and Exchange Commission.
 The big question is whether or not XRP is a security.

 On Dec.
 22, 2020, the SEC filed a lawsuit against Ripple Labs and two of its executives on the grounds that they traded $1.3 billion in their XRP token as security without registering it with the commission.
 There have been arguments for and against the lawsuit.
 However, Ripple has strongly countered the claims, arguing that the SEC has been biased in its assessment.